| |

 we hope to bring their colloquial wisdom into

+the limelight.
 Design by Users: In Search of Indigenous Creativity

 & Wisdom from Designing Tools is an exhibition